ncportfolio/2026/_projects/Project08.md

 gear: "BMPCC / Sigma Still Lenses"
 ---

-Documentary series in the artisanal gold mines of Burkina faso.
+Documentary series on the artisanal gold mines of Burkina faso.